 Years of Experience

-The largest fraction of DCI Engineers people (64 percent) have been working for one to four years and earn around $55K annually on average.
+The largest slice of the DCI Engineers workforce (69 percent) has been working for one to four years and earns, on average, approximately $56K annually.

 Certifications and Degrees

-Certified Professional Engineers have significantly higher pay than non-accredited workers at $58K annually.
+Those lacking certification bring in much lower salaries than Certified Professional Engineers, who make $60K annually.
 Earning an Engineer in Training certification garners significant financial rewards of $56K per year on average.
-DCI Engineers workers who hold a Bachelor's Degree are also well compensated, earning $55K on average.
+DCI Engineers provides the highest financial reward to those with a Bachelor's Degree — these employees rake in about $55K annually.

 Benefits and Perks